 Hay fever is something of a curse for anyone who suffers from it.
-The perpetual sneezing / itchy eyes / scratchy throat that comes on the moment springtime arrives is such a drag, and you end up spending a small fortune on antihistamine that doesn't even seem to touch the sides.
+The perpetual sneezing / itchy eyes / scratchy throat that come on the moment there's an inch of sun in the sky is such a drag, and I don't know about you but I have already spent a small fortune on antihistamine that doesn't even seem to touch the sides.

-Sadly for the hay fever sufferers out there, I'm afraid I've got some bad news: it's likely to feel worse this year for a number of unfortunate reasons.
-Largely, to do with COVID.
+Sadly for the hay fever sufferers out there, if you've had a sneaky suspish that your pollen allergy feels about 6,000 times worse this year, I'm afraid I've got some bad news: you're probably on to something.
+According to the experts, hay fever can feel worse this year for a number of unfortunate reasons - largely to do with COVID.
 Just another thing we can blame on the pandemic.

-'Over the last year, social distancing restrictions have meant that we’ve spent more time indoors than perhaps we usually would.
-As a result, you may have been exposed to less pollen than usual, and this could make your hay fever feel worse,' Dr Naveen Puri, Associate Clinical Director at Bupa Health Clinics, told Cosmopolitan.
-She goes on to explain that 'we build up a certain level of immunity to pollen when we spend time outside, so without that exposure you may be less immune than you usually would be to pollen.'
+"Over the last year, social distancing restrictions have meant that we’ve spent more time indoors than perhaps we usually would.
+As a result, you may have been exposed to less pollen than usual, and this could make your hay fever feel worse," Dr Naveen Puri, Associate Clinical Director at Bupa Health Clinics, tells Cosmopolitan.
+She goes on to explain that "we build up a certain level of immunity to pollen when we spend time outside, so without that exposure you may be less immune than you usually would be to pollen."

 We know hay fever symptoms aren’t generally serious, but they do get in the way of your day-to-day life and can be frustrating.
+Streaming eyes and smudged mascara is not the look you envisioned for your big return to the social scene.
 So if you want to try to ease your symptoms, follow Dr Puri's advice:

 Check the pollen count